Mayo Test ID YMCRO Y Chromosome Microdeletions, Molecular Detection, Varies

 All specimens will be evaluated at Mayo Clinic Laboratories for test suitability.Clinical Information

-Yq microdeletions involving some or all of the azoospermic factor (AZF) region are the most frequently identified cause of spermatogenic failure in chromosomally normal men with nonobstructive azoospermia (3%-15%) or severe oligospermia (6%-10%).
-Among unselected infertile men, the overall frequency of Yq microdeletions is approximately 3%.
+Yq microdeletions involving some or all azoospermic factor (AZF) regions, are identified in approximately 3% of infertile men.
+Yq microdeletions are also the most frequently identified cause of spermatogenic failure in chromosomally normal men with nonobstructive azoospermia (3%-15%) or severe oligospermia (6%-10%).
 The relative frequency of Yq microdeletions makes the evaluation for them an important aspect of the diagnostic work up in infertile men, especially those with azoospermia or severe oligospermia.

 Most Y microdeletions are the result of homologous recombination between repeated sequence blocks.
 Testing for deletions involves investigating for the presence or absence of markers located within nonpolymorphic regions of the AZF region.